Images of the Ultra-High Energy Cosmic Rays from Point Sources: Introduction

-For cosmic ray protons deflection in the $B_\mathrm{Gal} \sim \mu$G Galactic magnetic field is only few degrees for $E>6 \cdot 10^{19}$~eV depending on direction.
-Intergalactic magnetic fields order of $B_\mathrm{IGMF} \leq n$G are again not efficient to disturb UHECR proton directions from point sources.
-Thus one expect to see point or slightly extended sources of protons $E>6\cdot 10^{19}$~eV in UHECR data.
-However, even with large exposure Auger and TA have not found any signature of point sources.
-This observation is consistent with statement made by Auger that most of UHECR with $E>6\cdot 10^{19}$~eV are intermediate and heavy nuclei.
-In the case of heavy nuclei, the Galactic magnetic field disturbs and even washes out images of UHECR sources~\cite{Giacinti:2010dk,Giacinti:2011uj}.
+For cosmic ray protons deflection in the $B_\mathrm{Gal} \sim \mu$G {Galactic} magnetic field is only {a} few degrees for $E>6 \cdot 10^{19}$~eV depending on {the} direction. {At the same time even the strongest possible IGMFs with the strength of the} order of $B_\mathrm{IGMF} \leq n$G are again not efficient to disturb {the} UHECR proton directions from point sources.
+Thus one expect{s} to see point or slightly extended sources of protons $E>6\cdot 10^{19}$~eV in UHECR data.
+However, even with {a} large exposure Auger and TA have not found any signature of point sources.
+This observation is consistent with {the} statement made by Auger that most of {the} UHECR{s} with $E>6\cdot 10^{19}$~eV are intermediate and heavy nuclei.
+In the case of heavy nuclei, the {Galactic} magnetic field disturbs and even washes out images of UHECR sources~\citep{Giacinti:2010dk,Giacinti:2011uj}.

 After years of observation, Auger and TA see several anomalies in the sky that look like hot spots with a radius of 10-20 degrees.
 These hot spots can be images of nearby point sources, disturbed both in Galactic and extragalactic magnetic fields.